Open topic with navigation

 This topic lists basic requirements for developing and deploying Synergy .NET assemblies.
 It includes the following sections:

-To develop with Synergy .NET, you’ll need a Windows development machine with Visual Studio, Synergy/DE, and Synergy DBL Integration for Visual Studio (SDI).
-For details on these and other System requirements that may apply to your Synergy .NET development, see www.synergex.com/synergy-dbl-integration.
+To develop with Synergy .NET, you will need a Windows development machine with Visual Studio, Synergy/DE, and Synergy DBL Integration for Visual Studio (SDI).
+For details on these and other System requirements, see www.synergex.com/synergy-dbl-integration.

 A Visual Studio solution that includes one or more Synergy projects must have a reference to Synergy runtime libraries and must use Synergy licensing.
-These requirements are discussed in this topic.
-For platform-specific application requirements, see the following topics:
+These requirements are discussed below.
+For framework-specific requirements and development information, see the following topics:

-The Synergex.SynergyDE.synrnt and Synergex.SynergyDE.Build NuGet packages are installed to a local NuGet repository when SDI is installed and are used for new projects created from .NET Core and .NET Standard templates.
-From that point on, the packages installed with SDI are completely separate from the packages for the project.
-Consequently, updating SDI will not update packages for existing projects.
-Instead, Visual Studio checks the NuGet site for updates, and when a package on the NuGet site is updated, you can use the NuGet Package Manager to update the package for a project.
+The Synergex.SynergyDE.synrnt and Synergex.SynergyDE.Build NuGet packages are downloaded to a local NuGet repository when SDI is installed.
+These packages are used for new projects created from .NET Core and .NET Standard templates.
+Visual Studio checks the NuGet site for updates, and when a package on the NuGet site is updated, you can use the NuGet Package Manager to update the package for a project.

 Using synrnt on Linux systems